 Receipt of a benefit under this program does not entitle the borrower to a refund of payments made on the loan.
-In addition, no borrower may, for the same service, receive a reduction of his or her loan amount under both this loan forgiveness program and the Teacher Loan Forgiveness Program, the Loan Repayment Program for Civil Legal Assistance Attorneys, the Public Service Loan Forgiveness Program under the Federal Direct Loan Program, or the Teacher Loan Forgiveness Program under the Federal Direct Loan Program.
-[HEA §428K]
+In addition, no borrower may, for the same service, receive a reduction of their loan amount under both this loan forgiveness program and the Teacher Loan Forgiveness Program, the Loan Repayment for Civil Legal Assistance Attorneys Program, the Repayment Plan for Public Service Employees under the Direct Loan Program, and the Loan Cancellation for Teachers under the Direct Loan Program.

-PROPOSED LANGUAGE - COMMON BULLETIN: Loan Forgiveness Program for Service in Areas of National Need
+Loan Forgiveness for Service in Areas of National Need

-The Common Manual has been updated to include information regarding the Loan Forgiveness Program for Service in Areas of National Need that was added to the Higher Education Act as a result of the Higher Education Opportunity Act (HEOA), P.L.
+The Common Manual has been updated to include information regarding the Loan Forgiveness Program for Service in Areas of National Need that was added as a result of the Higher Education Opportunity Act (HEOA), P.L.
 110-315.
-The Department will grant loan forgiveness under this program on a first-come, first-served basis, contingent on the availability of annual federal appropriations.
+The Department will grant loan forgiveness under this program on a first-come, first-served basis, contingent on the availability of annual appropriations.
 This program is currently not funded.
-To qualify under this forgiveness program, a borrower must be employed full time in an area of national need and must not be in default on the loan for which forgiveness is sought.
-A borrower with a parent PLUS loan or a Consolidation loan that repaid a parent PLUS loan is not eligible for loan forgiveness under this program.
+To qualify for this forgiveness program, a borrower must be employed full-time in an area of national need and must not be in default on the loan they seek forgiveness on.
+Parent PLUS loans and potions of a Consolidation loan that repaid a Parent PLUS loan are not eligible for this type of forgiveness.

-A borrower may be eligible for forgiveness benefits under the Loan Forgiveness Program for Service in Areas of National Need if funds become appropriated.
+A borrower may be eligible for forgiveness benefits under the Loan Forgiveness for Service in Areas of National Need.

 A school may need to revise counseling materials to include information on this forgiveness program.
-A school must ensure that current students are aware that this program is contingent on congressional funding and that there are currently no funds appropriated to provide this benefit.
+A school must ensure that current students are aware that this program is contingent on congressional funding and that there are currently no funds allocated to provide this benefit.

 When the program is funded, a lender may need to establish policies and procedures for processing a borrower's request.
-A lender must ensure that current students are aware that this program is contingent on congressional funding and that there are currently no funds appropriated to provide this benefit.
+A lender must ensure that current students are aware that this program is contingent on congressional funding and that there are currently no funds allocated to provide this benefit.

-A guarantor may need to update its loan counseling materials regarding the new forgiveness option, but also must ensure that current students are aware that this program is contingent on congressional funding and that there are currently no funds appropriated to provide this benefit.
+A guarantor may need to update their loan counseling materials regarding new the new forgiveness option, but also must ensure that current students are aware that this program is contingent on congressional funding and that there are currently no funds allocated to provide this benefit.
 A guarantor may need to establish policies and procedures for processing a borrower's request.

-The Department may need to process Loan Forgiveness Program for Service in Areas of National Need for borrowers.
+The Department may need to process Loan Forgiveness for Service in Areas of National Need for borrowers.